dalance/nom-tracable/README.md

 nom-tracable = "0.1.1"
 ```

-nom-tracable provide two features.
+nom-tracable provide `trace` feature.
-`forward_trace` dump parser name before execution of the parser.
-`backward_trace` dump parser name after execution of the parser.
-Both of them can be used simultaneously.

-These features are not default.
+When `trace` is enabled, trace dump is enabled.
-If none of them is specified, there is no additional cost.
+If not, there is no additional cost.

 ## Example

 You can try an example by the following command.

 ```
-$ cargo run --manifest-path=nom-tracable/Cargo.toml --example example --features "forward_trace backward_trace"
+$ cargo run --manifest-path=nom-tracable/Cargo.toml --example example --features trace
 ```

 The output of the example is below: